lc8631058/Vision_Based_Vehicle_Detection_and_Tracking_using_Machine_Learning_and_HOG/README.md

 ![alt text][image2]

-#### 2. Explain how you settled on your final choice of HOG parameters.
+#### 2. How I settled on my final choice of HOG parameters.

-I tried various combinations of parameters and...
+I tried various combinations of parameters, at first I combined all three features together to one vectore, use a

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).